Popular 1980s actor Loni Anderson of the hit TV series 'WKRP in Cincinnati' has died

 “We are heartbroken to announce the passing of our dear wife, mother and grandmother,” Anderson’s family said in a statement.

 “WKRP in Cincinnati” aired from 1978 to 1982 and was set in a flagging Ohio radio station trying to reinvent itself with rock music.
-The cast included Gary Sandy, Tim Reid, Howard Hesseman, Frank Bonner and Jan Smithers, alongside Anderson as the sexy and smart Jennifer Marlowe.
+The cast included Gary Sandy, Tim Reid, Howard Hesseman, Frank Bonner and Jan Smithers, alongside Anderson as Jennifer Marlowe, whose good looks were matched by her intelligence.

-As the station’s receptionist, the blonde and high-heeled Jennifer used her sex appeal to deflect unwanted business calls for her boss, Mr. Carlson.
+As the station’s receptionist, the blonde and high-heeled Jennifer routinely deflected unwanted business calls for her boss, Mr. Carlson.
 Her efficiency often kept the station running in the face of others’ incompetence.

 The role earned Anderson two Emmy Award nominations and three Golden Globe nominations.